Open access and rights of way

 Coronavirus (Covid-19) and public access

 Public rights of way and recreational trails provide an opportunity for local people to get fresh air and take exercise which is important for maintaining people's health and well-being during this difficult time.
-The public should follow Government advice on taking exercise close to home and not undertaking unneccessary travel.
+The public should follow Government advice on taking exercise close to home and not undertaking any unneccessary travel.